kaba2/kaba2.github.io/_pages/get-started.md

 Jekyll is a static site generator; it converts such extended Markdown files to html files, which can then be placed anywhere.
 A git post-commit hook can be set up to regenerate the site on every commit to the repository.
 This demo is located on Github Pages, which provides just such a service.

+The style of the site is determined by css files.

 When on your local computer, Jekyll can generate the site on the fly as you modify it.

 ## Try it yourself